-Cast as the lead in the soon-to-be-released true crime series The Thing About Pam, Zellweger plays Pam Hupp, a convicted murderer currently serving a life sentence for killing both Louis Gumpenberger, a disabled man, and her best friend, Betsy Faria.
+Cast as the lead in the recently-released true crime series The Thing About Pam, Zellweger plays Pam Hupp, a convicted murderer currently serving a life sentence for killing both Louis Gumpenberger, a disabled man, and her best friend, Betsy Faria.

 Based on the eponymous Dateline NBC podcast about the murder, the story details how, two days after Christmas 2011, Russ Faria arrived home to find his wife, Betsy, dead.
 According to NBC, Betsy’s brutal murder “set off a chain of events” that would subsequently leave another person dead and expose a diabolical scheme orchestrated by Ms Hupp.

 Russ became the prime suspect in the case, with suspicions only fuelled by Pam who told police officials how “scared” Betsy was of her husband.
 Only seeing a few stab wounds at first, Russ feared that Betsy had acted on suicidal ideations she had expressed as a result of her terminal stage four breast cancer diagnosis, however, an autopsy revealed that she had actually been stabbed more than 50 times and the case was immediately ruled a murder.
 Russ was convicted of killing his wife and served more than three years in prison before an appeal set him free and a retrial declared him not guilty in 2015.